There’s no way around the wilderness.

 If your life has some darkness in it, or maybe it seems completely dark, there are many things you may not be able to see.
 I want to give you helpful advice and insights you need to see the things that might be hidden in your blind spots.

 It is my great privilege and honour to help shine a little light your way and direct you on your journey.

-I considered putting this information into a book, because I know that these keys are crucial to understanding what is going on when your out in there on your own and the advice you’re about to read is extremely valuable.
+I considered putting this information into a book because I know that these keys are crucial to understanding what is going on when you’re out in there on your own and the advice you’re about to read is extremely valuable.
 However, I feel that it is crucial to get this message out now, so it can begin helping as many people as possible as soon as possible, without anyone having to deal with the burden of another price tag.

 Too many individuals are wandering, feeling lost, alone, afraid, confused and judged.
 I hope you will take a moment to like, save and share this article so that it is readily available when you and others need it most.

 The wilderness is a metaphor for a whole host of troubles – it is a liminal space – an in-between place where ordinary life is suspended, identity shifts and new possibilities emerge.